ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 non-RAC code into the world of signals.

-For example, instead of handling application logic in block callbacks, the blocks can simply send [events](#signals) on a shared subject instead.
+For example, instead of handling application logic in block callbacks, the blocks can simply send events to a shared subject instead.
 The subject can then be returned as a [RACSignal][], hiding the implementation detail of the callbacks.

 Some subjects offer additional behaviors as well.
 In particular, [RACReplaySubject][] can be used to buffer events for future